VIVID·REPAIRS/THE FIELD GUIDE/MOTHERBOARDPublished 22 February 2026Prices live from Amazon UK

 Specifications mirror the DDR4 variant.
 LGA1700 socket for 12th and 13th gen Intel processors.
 Two M.2 PCIe 4.0 slots.
 Single PCIe 4.0 x16 slot.
 The key difference is DDR5 support up to 256GB (double the DDR4 version's capacity).
 The board handles DDR5-5600 speeds officially, with higher speeds possible through XMP profiles.

-I tested this with an i5-13400F and 32GB of DDR5-5600 RAM.
-Performance was marginally better than the DDR4 version in memory-intensive tasks, but we’re talking 3-5% gains in most scenarios.
+This one pairs well with an i5-13400F and 32GB of DDR5-5600 RAM.
+Performance was marginally better than the DDR4 version in memory-intensive tasks, but we're talking 3-5% gains in most scenarios.
 Gaming performance was identical.
 The board posted reliably, BIOS was stable, and VRM temperatures matched the DDR4 model.
 Our MSI PRO B760M-P review covers both DDR4 and DDR5 variants in detail.

 The problem is cost.
 A 32GB DDR5-5600 kit costs around £90-100, while equivalent DDR4-3200 is £50-60.
 That £40-50 difference buys you a better CPU or GPU.
 Unless you're building a system you plan to upgrade in 2027-2028, stick with DDR4 and save the money.
 DDR5 will matter more when we're on Intel's 15th gen or AMD's Ryzen 8000 series.